neulab/newlang-tech/speech-synthesis/README.md

-# Building Speech Synthesis for New Languages
+# Building A Speech Synthesizer for New Languages

 Speech synthesis is the task of generating speech from text.
 It is useful if you want to build a speech interface.
 For a speech synthesizer, voice recordings from one person is usually required for consistency and natural sounding output.